 While growing up in Port Arthur, Ontario, Winnifred (Harpell) Bocking was actively involved in many sports, however, it was in figure skating and tennis where she truly excelled.

 Winnifred first began figure skating in 1938 at the Thunder Bay Figure Skating Club, where she skated for a total of 10 years.
 In 1945, Winnie was the winner of the Earle Beebe Trophy as the city's senior free-skating champion.
-In both 1945 and 1946 Winnifred appeared as a guest free- skating soloist at the Dryden Winter carnival and the Copper Cliff Skating Carnival.
+In both 1945 and 1946 Winnifred appeared as a guest free- skating soloist at the Dryden Carnival and the Copper Cliff Skating Carnival.

 Turning to the sport of tennis in 1944, Winnie soon proved that she was just as talented on the court as she was on the ice.
 In her very first year as a competitive tennis player, Winnifred won the City of Port Arthur Senior Ladies Doubles Tennis Championship title with her partner Catherine Bliss.
 From 1944-46, Winnifred had won a total of 4 New Ontario tennis titles, 3 City of Port Arthur titles and 3 titles at the Duluth Arrowhead Tennis tournament.

 In the summer of 1946, Winnifred competed in the Ontario Junior Ladies Singles Tennis Tournament where she emerged with the championship title.
 Following that victory, Winnie went on to represent the region at the Canadian Junior Tennis Championships in Ottawa, Ontario.
 She challenged for and successfully earned the Canadian Junior Ladies Singles, Doubles and Mixed Doubles titles.